dgurudot/tg/HELP-AUTOTRADESETTINGS-INCLUDE.md

 # Include Symbols

+## Purpose:

-You can choose which specific symbols you would like to be included for autotrades.
+### You can choose which specific symbols you would like to be included for autotrades.
 The list of symbols can be provided via a comma separated symbols.
-Example:

-AAPL,TSLA,FB

-Default: Include all symbols unless you provide an explicit list only to be included for autotrade.
+Default: Includes all symbols, unless you provide an explicit list with only symbols to be included for autotrade.

+## Example:

+### AAPL,TSLA,FB